mochajs/mocha/docs/index.md

 ## Pending Tests

-"Pending"--as in "someone should write these test cases eventually"--test-cases are those _without_ a callback:
+"Pending" — as in "someone should write these test cases eventually" — test-cases are those _without_ a callback:

 ```js
 describe('Array', function() {